Kerry350/ExtendedFamily/README.md

 # To use

-Run `gulp` to run all of the Gulp tasks.
+* Run `gulp` to run all of the Gulp tasks.
-Run `gulp watch` to watch files whilst actively developing.
+* Run `gulp watch` to watch files whilst actively developing.
-Assets in their minified and concatenated forms will end up in `assets/dist`, these assets will then be copied to `/dist/assets` when the site is built.
+* Assets in their minified and concatenated forms will end up in `assets/dist`, these assets will then be copied to `/dist/assets` when the site is built.
 The `/dist` directory is the site itself and the folder that needs to be hosted.
-Run `node build.js dev` or `node build.js production` to build the site.
+* Run `node build.js dev` or `node build.js production` to build the site.
+* Images are hosted on Amazon S3.
+To pre-process images place them in the `/images` directory and run `gulp images`, this will run two tasks.
+The output files in `/processed_images` and `/processed_thumbnails` can be uploaded to S3.